-We have audited Utah Humanities Council's (the Council) compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on the Council's major federal program for the year ended October 31, 2014.
-The Council's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited Utah Humanities Council's (Utah Humanities or UH) compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on UH's major federal program for the year ended October 31, 2015.
+UH's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.